SonghuaHu-UMD/MultiSTGraph/README.md

 This is an original PyTorch implementation of Multi-ATGCN in the following working paper:

-**Multi-ATGCN: A multi-graph multi-head adaptive temporal graph convolutional network for multivariable crowd inflow forecasting**
+**Multi-ATGCN: A Multi-View Graph Neural Network-based Framework for Citywide Crowd Inflow Forecasting**

 ## Environment
 We use the torch == 1.10.2 and Python 3.6.11 for implementation.